opencomputeproject/SAI-Challenger/usecases/README.md

 ![saic-physical-dut-sw-tgen](../img/saic-physical-dut-sw-tgen.svg)

-## Physical DUT, SW Traffic Generator, Test Controller on the DUT
+## Physical DUT, SW Traffic Generator and Test Controller also on the DUT
 This is a variation on the previous use-case [Physical DUT, SW Traffic Generator](#physical-dut-sw-traffic-generator), but is entirely self-contained on the physical DUT.
 >**Note:** This has not been tried yet.
 This is a concept only.
+Details of running SAI CHallenger on a DUT are TBD.

 Summary:
 * SAI-Challenger runs on the DUT itself
+* The DUT is a physically separate device, whether a network switch, xPU or SW dataplane running on a server.
 * The DUT is controlled via SAI-thrift, sairedis, or both (at different times), depending upon DUT capabilities, using internal management network.
 * Software traffic generation using internal, platform-dependent "CPU-to-Switch ASIC" port(s), can use either or both:
   *  PTF/Scapy (packet-at-a-time)